huntergps/handbook-docs/Fuse/05 - Triggers and Animators.md

 ### $(Duration)/$(DurationBack)
 Animations can have different behavior when animating forward and backward.
 When a trigger is activated, the animation is said to play forward.
 When the trigger is deactivated, the animation is played backward.
 Duration is used to set the duration for the animation.
 One can set a different duration for the backward animation by using the `DurationBack` property.

-When there are multiple @(Animator:animators) inside a trigger, the total duration of the trigger will be the longest duration among the animators.
+When there are multiple @(Animators:animators) inside a trigger, the total duration of the trigger will be the longest duration among the animators.

 In the following example, the total duration of the @(WhileTrue) trigger will be 3 seconds.
 If we wanted the animations to happen one after the other, we could use @(Delay).